 Unhelpful movement patterns

-Pregnancy-related PGP is most likely due to the use of ‘less helpful’ motor patterns which are caused by and then lead to less muscular support and control of the joints in the pelvis.
+Pregnancy-related PGP is most likely due to the ‘less helpful’ motor patterns which are caused by -and then lead to less muscular support and control of the pelvic joints.
 Using these unhelpful, protective strategies results in pain, which then leads to a cycle of protection, changed movement patterns, loss of confidence and more pain.
 Movement patterns which keep the PGP cycle going usually involve tightness and squeezing of the inner thigh and pelvic floor muscles.
-This picture will demonstrate what happens within the pregnant pelvis, how we can have pain from poor movement patterns and less control of the pelvis.

 Helpful patterns help